Victim identified in plane crash near Covington Airport, officials say

+COVINGTON, Tenn. - Officials released new details surrounding the deadly plane crash in Covington.

-COVINGTON, Tenn. - The Tipton County Sheriff's Department has confirmed to FOX13 a plane has crashed near the Covington Municipal Airport.
+The Tipton County Sheriff's Department confirmed to FOX13 a plane crashed near the Covington Municipal Airport.

 One person is dead in the crash.
 The Mayor told FOX13, only one person was inside the plane when the crash happened.
 The plane is a private aircraft.